kkeogh2001/EEN1003-Nanoelectronics-Technology/week2.md

   $$
   \Delta x \Delta p \geq \frac{\hbar}{2}
   $$
-- This sets fundamental quantum limits on measurement accuracy and predicts spread in energy and position[1].
+- This sets fundamental quantum limits on measurement accuracy and predicts spread in energy and position.

 ### Quantum Tunneling